PolusAI/image-tools/filepattern-generator-plugin/README.md

-# Filepattren Generator
+# Filepattern Generator

-Filepattren Generator plugin creates a csv or feather file containing a number of new filepatterns, where each filepattern will subset the image data in the directory
+Filepattern Generator plugin creates a csv or feather file containing a number of new filepatterns, where each filepattern will subset the image data in the directory

 Contact [Hamdah Shafqat Abbasi](mailto:hamdah.abbasi@axleinfo.com) for more information.